iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 •Formal Education: Math, Physical and Biological Sciences, Electronics and Communication Engineering

-•Personality: High achiever, analytical, self-directed personality who follows individualist philosophy.
-I self study many subjects just for the sake of knowing more, discovering and inventing something new.
-I like contributing to the problem statements that are in the academic disciplines that I have persued and related domains
+• I like contributing to the problem statements that are in the academic disciplines that I have persued and related domains

 ---------------------------------------------------------------------
 Most recent Co-curricular & Scholastic Achievements